ansible/ansible/rst/modules.rst

 | OTHERS             |          |         | All arguments the file module takes are also supported                     |
 +--------------------+----------+---------+----------------------------------------------------------------------------+

-This module also returns md5sum and other information about the resultant file.

 Example action from Ansible :doc:`playbooks`::

     copy src=/srv/myfiles/foo.conf dest=/etc/foo.conf owner=foo group=foo mode=0644